SunlayGGX/Storm/README.md

 #### SimulatorManager (simulMgr)

 - **void advanceOneFrame()**: Advance the simulation to the next frame.
 Avalaible only if the simulation is paused.
 This is the same method bound to the key inputs.
+- **void advanceByFrame(int frameCount)**: Advance the paused simulation by frameCount frames.
+The frameCount value must be positive !

 #### TimeManager (timeMgr)